PeterTheSalmon/Later/README.md

 ### Installation

-Downoad the [lastest release](https://github.com/PeterTheSalmon/Later/releases/download/0.2.0-beta/Later.v0.2.0-beta.zip) Later requires macOS 12 Monterey or newer.
-This is due to several new SwiftUI features only available on recent macOS versions.
+Downoad the [lastest release](https://github.com/PeterTheSalmon/Later/releases/download/0.2.0-beta/Later.v0.2.0-beta.zip)

+**Later requires macOS 12 Monterey or newer.** This is due to several new SwiftUI features only available on recent macOS versions.

-Currently, updates are manual, meaning you will have to download new versions manually.
+Currently, updates are manual, meaning you will have to download new versions from GitHub to update.

 ![Screen Shot 2021-11-18 at 8 45 28 PM](https://user-images.githubusercontent.com/87033324/142566402-1fcb1ae9-95bc-495a-bf00-fd93afa8aeb4.png)